Hand & BodySkincareFragranceHome

 Cardboard & Paper

-Whipped butters and balms are perfectly suited for cardboard.
 Our cardboard containers are made in California, not China where most of these tubes come from.
 They’re made with FSC Certified for Responsible Forestry papers.
-The outer paper comes from 100% recycled papers, glued with a rice glue adhesive, soybean wax lining and empty containers are home compostable.
-We can’t say enough about Greenway Containers because we just love them.
-Our refills for solid products like lotion cakes and wax melts are offered in paper bags.
+The outer is 100% recycled paper with a rice glue adhesive and soybean wax lining.
 Our labels are FSC Certified for Responsible Forestry papers and made to be recycled.

-Shipping labels are thermal (requires no ink) made from FSC Certified for Responsible Forestry papers, made in the USA, BPA free and recyclable.
+Thermal shipping labels requires no ink, made from FSC Certified for Responsible Forestry papers, Made in the USA and is BPA free and recyclable.

 Shipping box and fill materials are 100% compostable and curbside recyclable.
-The exterior is bound with a our branded mailing tape as an alternative to printed boxes.
-The compostable tape is printed by NoIssue (who we love!) with soy inks and biodegradable water activated adhesives.
-The interior is stamped with water soluble wildcrafted inks made in-studio with locally foraged black walnuts.
+The exterior is bound by a compostable tape with soy ink and biodegradable, water activated adhesives that is curbside recyclable if not composted.

 Plastic